 The end units in a block often housed stores or bars, with the entrance in a clipped corner to serve both front and side streets.

-Row-house plans varied little until the advent of the 20th-century “daylight” or “airlight” house.
+Baltimore row-plans varied little until the advent of the 20th-century “daylight” or “airlight” house.
 In addition to the front porch, airlights eliminated the rear wing, allowing two rooms across per floor.
 Glassed-in front porches, or sunrooms, appeared around 1915, producing an almost suburban air of spaciousness.

 Adaptability has been the key to survival for Baltimore’s oldest house type.
 Despite cycles of intense industrialization, explosive population growth, suburban flight, urban blight, removal, and revival, the row house continues to rule the streets of this modern city.